secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

 - **Customer payments received through cheque**

    All checks received from customers are managed by Lockbox.
-Lockbox on receipt of check, verifies the completeness of the information provided and deposits the same in Gitlab’s bank account.
+Lockbox on receipt of check, verifies the completeness of the information provided and deposits the same in GitLab’s bank account.

    Accounting for check collections happens based on the deposits reflected in the bank statement.